ConU-REL/COEN446-project/README.md

     - If multiple people in the house:
       - Temperature is set to the preference of the first person that arrived.
       - If the first person leaves, the next person's preference will be chosen.

+### MQTT Broker Description

+The MQTT Broker we have implemented communicates over TCP.